It's pretty easy. You just clean the place you want to apply the vinyl,

 the Wind and Speed Sensors) together.

-Inflatable Man Overboard Pole and a Mustang Throw Stick.
+Inflatable Man Overboard Pole in Action

 When I got Rhapsody, she came with an old-fashioned man